energywebfoundation/jobs/SystemsAdministrator_DevOp_x2_full_time.md

 # (Senior) Systems Administrator / DevOp

-The [Energy Web Foundation (EWF)](https://energyweb.org/) is seeking two full-time Systems Administrators to join the Energy Web Foundation’s core technology team at the EWF devhub in Berlin, who also wants to get his / her hands dirty on some additional tasks related to our chain..
+The [Energy Web Foundation (EWF)](https://energyweb.org/) is seeking two full-time Systems Administrators to join the Energy Web Foundation’s core technology team at the EWF devhub in Berlin, who also wants to get his / her hands dirty on some additional tasks related to our chain.

 At EWF, we believe that blockchain can facilitate a rapid transition away from centralized electricity generation towards distributed and renewable energy.
 EWF is focused on creating the single largest, most used, most scalable, and most regulatory-compliant blockchain for the energy sector.
 We have already made amazing progress, launching a test network and initial reference application and recruiting 100+ energy companies and application developers as affiliates.